Fintech (Financial Technology)

 The other part of the problem is the regulation of emerging services.
 For example, an initial coin offering (ICO) is a new form of raising capital directly from investors.
 Unfortunately, it's still unregulated in most parts of the world; thus, there is plenty of room for fraud and scams.

 Many scammers disguised their security tokens as utility tokens to avoid compliance costs and fees.
-Government regulators in Korea, Japan, and other countries implied regulations that protect individual investors' rights to address this issue.
+Government regulators in Korea, Japan, and other countries implemented regulations to protect individual investors' rights and address this issue.

 So, based on these issues, it is better to view the industry with a healthy dose of skepticism.
 Some solutions offered by this industry are overbought, oversold, and overvalued.
 Sure, the sector provides vast opportunities, but it also threatens the security of our data and money.

-Mobile and open banking is probably the core of the industry.
+Mobile and open banking is probably the core of Fintech.
 Consumers demand more convenience and accessible services on their smartphones.
-Today it is not rare that every bank has a mobile banking app.
+Today, it is not rare that every bank has a mobile banking app.

 However, some banks went above and beyond.
 They become "Neo-banks" or digital-only banks.
 The main feature is that they don't have any physical branches, and thus their operational costs are low.